zenglenn42/CityMatch/README.md

          }
 ```

 Ah, this is a short & sweet commit, thankfully.
 Backing it out should not be an issue.
 Looks like I'm just white-listing chart view to use the custom scroll handler which makes the header disappear.
 We won't suffer too much functionally if I revert it.
+(But first I need to get out of bisect mode by resetting to the master branch.)

 ```
+% git bisect reset
 % git revert da02cc6dff4
 ```